zenitfan19/rsschool-nodejs-task-graphql/README.md

 Useful things:
 - Database GUI: npx prisma studio
-- Tests modify the db, so if it seems to you that the db has become too large, you can clear it: npx prisma migrate reset (also triggers seeding)
+- Reset database: npx prisma migrate reset (this command triggers db seeding)
-- Swagger: /docs
+- To test an existing rest api (swagger): [::1]:8000/docs
+- For ease of test of graphql you can use [api platform](https://learning.postman.com/docs/sending-requests/graphql/graphql-overview/) that can fetch [introspection](https://graphql.org/learn/introspection/)